 - 71% of all women and 62% of all men (whether they stayed married or separated) were satisfied with the therapy they received.

 - 78% of women and 83% of men who remained married believed counselling had positively impacted their relationship.

 - 50% of separated men and 66% of separated women believed marriage counselling changed them personally for the better.

-Research conducted by Lebow, Chambers, Christensen & Johnson (2012) reviewed the research literature about couples therapy published over the past ten years.
-Their research demonstrated couples therapy led to 70% of individuals to be happy with their relationship – a statistic likely to instil hope for many individuals experiencing trouble within their marriage.
-They also found that if one partner in the relationship suffered from a mental illness it increased the likelihood of relationship distress.
-Couples therapy was therefore considered to be of an effective means in identifying and addressing an individual’s underlying mental health issues.
+Research conducted by Lebow, Chambers, Christensen & Johnson (2012) reviewed the research literature about marriage counselling published over the past ten years.
+Their research demonstrated marriage counselling led to 70% of individuals to be happy with their relationship – a statistic likely to instil hope for many individuals experiencing trouble within their marriage.

 On average, couples will seek professional assistance after six years of marital troubles.
 The issue with this is that six years is a fairly long time to be experiencing problems.
 Marriage therapy is much more effective if you seek assistance as soon as the problems arise.
-The longer a couple waits before seeking help, the bigger and more complex their issues tend to be, meaning they typically have a more pessimistic outlook on their relationship and are less resistant to treatment.
-Also, one partner may have already decided they want to separate.
-Therefore the sooner you seek help – the better off your relationship is likely to be.
+Therefore, the sooner you seek help – the better off your relationship is likely to be.

 How can Psylegal help you?

 Marriage counselling is heavily dependent on the therapeutic relationship between the couple and the Psychologist.
 Hence, it is essential to select an experienced therapist who is and trained in couples/marriage counselling.